d3bate/sabre/README.md

 # Sabre
-A CSS framework based on the international typographic style.
+A CSS framework based on the International Typographic Style.